Fictionalized portrayals of George W. Bush: Sons of Butcher

-In the Canadian animated series Sons of Butcher, in the episode "Payin' The Bills", Bush is seen playing video games with two other politicians in his office.
+In the Canadian animated series Sons of Butcher, in the episode "Payin' the Bills", Bush is seen playing video games with two other politicians in his office.
 When told of an army forming in the fictional country of Afghanaraq (where Sol was at the time), he decided to launch a missile there, but pushes the wrong button, thereby launching a missile to Aljania by mistake (after pressing the button, he said "I love doing that").
-When he realizes what he did, he simply laughs and says "oops" before he hits the right button, thereby launching a missile in the right country.
+When he realizes what he did, he simply laughs and says "Oops" before hitting the right button, launching a missile in the right country.

 Live action television

 Kopspijkers

 In Kopspijkers, a Dutch public television talk show, Thomas van Luyn as President Bush was set before a fictional press and sang an edited version of the song "Always on My Mind".

 Late Late Show with Craig Ferguson

 Comedian James Adomian has appeared frequently as George W. Bush on The Late Late Show with Craig Ferguson since Ferguson began hosting the program in 2005.
 Sketches often include Bush (Adomian) being interviewed by Craig Ferguson or appearing next to Ferguson at a mock press conference.